 Remember, each of the details below can impact your decision on which to purchase.
 Be sure to consider all of the important aspects together, not individually.
 This will help you come away with the best pick for your needs.

 Mostly there are to major attachment methods for production model kayak carts.
-Of course, DIY and handmade kayak carts can be made to attach any way you want.
+Of course, DIY and handmade kayak dolly can be made to attach any way you want.

 First, there is the fold out strap version.
 These kayak carts fold up when not in use, and can be expanded when deployed under the kayaks.